Notes on the Geography of Peru: Pisac

 Not to criticize, but even Pachacutec didn't finish the job.
 Can you imagine that?
 So many hills; so little time.

 We've come up the canyon a bit higher and have to concede that what he did, he did surpassingly well.
-Later in the folder we'll be traipsing along that path you see up top.
+Later we'll be traipsing along that path you see up top.

 See that blank cliff face on the right?